pmuellr/eslp/README.md

 - an unauthenticated CORS-friendly http server running on localhost
 - that proxies to authenticated elastic servers running elsewhere
-- via a URL path name prefix
+- via a locally available DNS host names

-Obviously, this server should not be exposed outside your own machine, and you should shut it down when it's not needed.

 The reason it exists is to make it easy to access elasticsearch servers from "web apps" like Notebooks, which can easily communicate with a CORS-friendly